What’s Included in Strategic Financial Planning?

 Assessing and Managing Financial Risk

 As you enter the third phase of strategic financial planning, you will want to identify, analyze, and mitigate uncertainty in any of your investment decisions.
+Consider Toronto’s fluctuating real estate market and provincial economic policies when evaluating potential financial exposures and capital investments.
 You will also want to work to evaluate the potential for financial exposure.
 This could include examining capital expenditures and workplace policies.
 You may also want to employ risk metrics such as degree of operating leverage calculations, standard deviation, and value-at-risk (VaR) strategies.

 Establish Ongoing Procedures